haxsaw/hikaru/docs/installation-quickstart.rst

 Quickstart
 ############

-The following are the 'bread and butter' functions of hikaru.
+The following are the 'bread and butter' functions of Hikaru.

-To read Kubernetes YAML documents into hikaru Python objects:
+To read Kubernetes YAML documents into Hikaru Python objects:
 *************************************************************

-For loading Kubernetes YAML documents into live hikaru Python objects, use the ``load_full_yaml()`` function:
+For loading Kubernetes YAML documents into live Hikaru Python objects, use the ``load_full_yaml()`` function:

 .. code:: python